rcolistete/MicroPython_MLX90615_driver/README.md

 [MicroPython](http://micropython.org/) driver for [MLX90615 IR temperature sensor](https://www.melexis.com/en/product/mlx90615/), with features :
 - reading all the RAM registers, i. e., ambient/object temperature and raw IR data;
-- reading all configurations from EEPROM registers;
+- reading and setting of all configurations in EEPROM registers, including PWM;
-- setting some (emissivity and I2C address) configurations in EEPROM;
 - checking the PEC (Packet Error Code, based on CRC-8) for each reading, as default;
-- use of I2C (SMBus).
+- use of I2C (SMBus);
+- PWM to I2C function;
+- sleep and wake functions.

 ### 1) MLX90615
 From Melexis product page :